Robert-van-Engelen/ForthMSX/doc/words.md

 delete name and all following definitions;
 may throw -15 "invalid FORGET";

-beware of vocabulary definitions crossings
-(other vocabulary DEFINITIONS after markers also get deleted and corrupt their vocabulary)
+    : FORGET
+      ' DUP FENCE U< IF -15 THROW THEN
+      >NAME 2- CONTEXT CURRENT UMAX    \ -- lfa max(CONTEXT,CURRENT)
+      OVER U> IF FORTH THEN            \ FORTH if lfa < max(CONTEXT,CURRENT) destroys a vocabulary DUP @ (CUT) ;

 ___
 ### `CONTEXT`
 _-- addr_

-leaves address of link of the last vocabulary context definition
+leaves address of link to the last vocabulary context definition. to search words

     ' FORTH VALUE CONTEXT